How to Cook Brown Rice Perfectly

 Even though brown rice takes a bit longer to cook than white rice, it's well worth the wait: unrefined grains retain more vitamins, minerals and antioxidants.
 Plus, they are high in fiber, which is important for a heart-healthy diet.
-Like other whole grains, brown rice has been minimally processed, in this case just enough to sort and remove the inedible outer husk, leaving the nutritious outer bran layer intact.
+Like other whole grains, brown rice has been minimally processed.
+In this case, it's just enough to sort and remove the inedible outer husk, leaving the nutritious outer bran layer intact.

 Use this simple ratio to measure out your ingredients:

-Bring rice and water (or broth) to a boil.
-Reduce heat to low and simmer, covered, until the rice is tender and most of the liquid has been absorbed, 40 to 50 minutes.
+You don't need a rice cooker to pull this off.
+Just use a regular saucepan.
+Over high heat, combine rice and water and bring to a boil.
+Reduce heat to low and simmer, covered, until the rice is tender and most of the liquid has been absorbed, 40 to 45 minutes.
 Let stand 5 minutes, then fluff with a fork.
-This basic recipe will make 3 cups of cooked rice.
+This basic recipe will make 3 cups of rice cooked perfectly.

 Pictured Recipe: Lemon Rice